 After the main stage finishes on Saturday night why rush off?
 Just head back to your tent to unwind.
 Then head home on Sunday morning relaxed and refreshed.

-We are also taking applications from people interested in having a stall at the festival.
+We are curerrently taking applications from individuals or organisations interested in having a stall at the festival.
+Food vendors are also asked to apply.

 If there are any companies or individuals that would like to discuss sponsorship please also contact us using the form above.